 Working with Queues

-Queues are a managed data structure, similar to an array, that allow you to insert and retrieve items.
+Explore the full Queues APIQueues are a managed data structure, similar to an array, that allow you to insert and retrieve items.
 Queues will not cause your components to re-render.
 Think of them as a safe way to interact with a queue across your components.

 Queues have a simplistic API, and are often paired with a Single to notify your components when there is new data available in the queue.
 This can be especially useful when you are using a Queue as a message broker between your components for performing state changes.